Svetlana Kuznetsova: 2001–2002: First WTA titles

-2003: First Grand Slam quarterfinal
+2003: First major quarterfinal

 Kuznetsova began her season at the Brisbane International.
-She received a wild card, but fell in the first round in the singles to Elena Bovina.
-In the doubles competition, she paired with Martina Navratilova, with whom she would play throughout the year (except on the Pacific Life Open, partnering with Slovak Janette Husárová), and won against Nathalie Dechy and Émilie Loit in straight sets.
+She received a wildcard, but fell in the first round in the singles to Elena Bovina.
+In the doubles competition, she paired with Martina Navratilova, with whom she would play throughout the year (except on the Indian Wells Open, partnering with Janette Husárová), and won against Nathalie Dechy and Émilie Loit in straight sets.
 In the Australian Open, she lost to second seed Venus Williams in the first round.
 With Navratilova, they lost against ninth seed Daniela Hantuchová and Chanda Rubin in the third round.
 She paired with Australian Jeff Coetzee but lost to Mark Knowles and Elena Likhovtseva in two tight sets in the first round.
-In the singles event of the Dubai Tennis Championships in February, Kuznetsova won the first round against sixth seeded Francesca Schiavone, but was beaten by Dinara Safina in the second round.
+In the singles event of the Dubai Tennis Championships, Kuznetsova won the first round against sixth seeded Francesca Schiavone, but was beaten by Dinara Safina in the second round.
 In the doubles event she and Navratilova were beaten by eventual runners-up María Vento-Kabchi and Angelique Widjaja.
 She did not reach the quarterfinals of any tournament during the first half of the year.
-Her win over world No. 11 Anastasia Myskina in the second round of the Pacific Life Open in Indian Wells, California was her highest up to that date.
+Her win over world No. 11, Anastasia Myskina, in the second round of the Indian Wells Open in California was her highest up to that date.